Peter Gummer, Baron Chadlington: COVID-19 PPE contact

 In July 2023, the Lords standards committee opened a second inquiry into the peer, reinvestigating potential breaches of lobbying rules, following potential discrepancies between accounts from Chadlington and from his lawyers regarding the extent of Chadlington's involvement in government procurement of PPE through SG Recruitment.
 Foulkes, who called for the reinvestigation, said the Commissioner for Standards should also investigate whether Chadlington had misled the watchdog.
 However, Chadlington was cleared again after he told the Lords Commissioner in writing in August 2023 that he did not “facilitate an introduction” of SG Recruitment’s majority owner, David Sumner, to Feldman.

 By the end of 2023 Sumner Group Health, as SG Recruitment was now known, was in liquidation owing unpaid taxes.
 The government was in a dispute over one of the SG Recruitment contracts, a source telling The Guardian that some of the PPE had allegedly not been supplied and some was substandard.
 With the parent company having gone into liquidation earlier, media reports suggested that the government was unlikely to recover any money for the unusable PPE.
+The government was owed £24m.

 In 2025 the House of Lords launched a third investigation following publication by the UK COVID-19 Inquiry of messages sent by Chadlington introducing SG Recruitment to government.
 The Lords Commissioner for Standards focused not only on potential rule breaches regarding lobbying and financial interest, but also on whether Chadlington upheld “personal honour” in his parliamentary activities.

+In March 2026 this third investigation concluded that Chadlington’s COVID PPE deals breached standards on five occasions.
+Separately, it also noted his consistent failure to cooperate with previous inquiries, concluding that Chadlington thus “did not act on his personal honour”.
+In response, Chadlington announced his retirement from the House of Lords and resignation from the Conservative Party.